bossesand/OHTI/README.md

 2020 April
 Clarification, this should be more or less OS independent.
 The interface between headtracker and browser is written in JavaScript to be run on node.js.
+NOTE 2021-02 OLD info above, Current middleware to convert OSC messages on port 9000 format IEM : SpaceRotator/quaternions value1, value2, value3, vaule4, the messages is sent on a websocket port 8080 for the OHTI Rev 2 palyer to use with a headtracker.

 The rest of the application is run in the browser using JavaScript.